RETURN 2014 is closed. Claims will be processed in November and payments made to successful claimants in December.

 How to Claim

-Claims can be made between 1st September and 31 October
+An online claim form will be available on this page between 1st September and 31 October

 Before completing the form please read the frequently asked questions: